JacobThielNUVIEW/PRACER/README.md

 ## Project overview

-RACELAY is an adaptive running platform that stores user profiles and activities in Supabase and enriches the experience with optional AI-generated coaching notes.
+PRACER is an adaptive running platform that stores user profiles and activities in Supabase and enriches the experience with optional AI-generated coaching notes.
 The product design emphasizes privacy and an "air-gap" approach — only small, non-identifying, sanitized-derived signals (like a VDOT score) are sent to AI.

 Key properties
 - Air-gap safeguards for AI: `ai_coaching_enabled` toggles per-user which activities can be processed.